MJ Melendez Player Props: Royals vs. Rangers

 MJ Melendez At The Plate

-- Melendez has driven in a run in three games this season (20.0%), including two games with multiple runs batted in.
+- Melendez has driven in a run in four games this season (25.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.